iProov/xamarin/README.md

 The iProov Xamarin SDK is currently a customer preview, which means that there may be missing/broken functionality, and the API is still subject to change.
 Please contact [support@iproov.com](mailto:support@iproov.com) to provide your feedback regarding the iProov Xamarin SDK preview.

+### Xamarin.Forms

+We are currently examining the possibility of providing cross-platform support for Xamarin.Forms.
+For the time being, you are able to use the Xamarin.iOS and Xamarin.Android SDKs to produce cross-platform apps by writing the relevant platform-specific code.

 ## 📖 Contents

 The iProov Xamarin SDK is provided via this repository, which contains the following: